Club: – | Opening: 2013 | Capacity: 71,412 seats

 History and description

-Estádio Nacional de Brasília Mané Garrincha is Brazil’s recently opened new national stadium in the city of Brasilia.
-It is one of the selected playing venues of the 2014 FIFA World Cup.
+Estádio Nacional de Brasília Mané Garrincha got built to service as Brazil’s new national stadium and to be one of the playing venues of the 2014 FIFA World Cup.

 Construction of the stadium started in 2010 at the site of the old Estádio Mané Garrincha, which earlier got completely demolished.
-The project worked with a budget of R$ 688 million, to be financed by the local government, though final costs are estimated to have passed R$ 1 billion.
+The project had a budget of R$ 688 million, to be financed by the local government, though final costs surpassed R$ 1 billion.
 Various delays and strikes plagued the project.

 The design of Estádio Nacional de Brasília was inspired by the works of architect Oscar Niemeyer, famous for his role in the design of the city of Brasilia.
 Most characteristic feature are the 288 pillars that form the exterior and are holding up the roof.

-The stadium is scheduled to host seven matches during the 2014 World Cup, including one quarter-final and the match for third place.
+During the 2014 World Cup, the stadium hosted four first round group matches, a round of 16 match, the quarter-final between Argentina and Belgium (1-0) and the match for third place between Netherlands and Brazil (3-0).
 It was furthermore one of the playing venues of the 2013 Confederations Cup.

 Estádio Nacional de Brasília Mané Garrincha is located in central Brasilia toward the western end of the Eixo Monumental (Monumental Axis) avenue, between the TV Tower and the JK Memorial.

-The stadium lies about 2 kilometres from metro station Central, from where the metro or local buses can be caught to most destinations within the Brasilia urban area.
-Take a bus that runs along the Eixo Monumental to get from Central to the stadium.
-Brasilia is not particularly suited to get around on foot.
+The stadium lies about 1.5 kilometres from metro station Central, which has connections either by metro or bus to many destinations within the Brasilia urban area.
+Take a bus that runs along the Eixo Monumental to get from Central to the stadium if you wish to avoid the walk as Brasilia is not too pedestrian friendly.

 The principal Rodoferroviaria long-distance bus terminal is situated at the western end of the Eixo Monumental at about 4.5 kilometres from Estádio Nacional de Brasília.
 Local buses connect the bus terminal with the stadium and city centre.